siran-mg/bipbip/supabase/README.md

 ## Row Level Security (RLS)

-Both database tables and storage buckets have Row Level Security (RLS) policies to ensure data security:
+All database tables and storage buckets have Row Level Security (RLS) policies to ensure data security:

-- Clients can only view, insert, and update their own data
+- Users can only view, insert, and update their own data
+- Users can only view and update their own roles
-- Drivers can only view, insert, and update their own data
+- Users can only view and update their own driver or client details
 - Anyone can view available drivers

 ## Automatic User Creation

-When a user signs up through Supabase Auth, a trigger automatically creates a corresponding record in the `clients` table.
+When a user signs up through Supabase Auth, a trigger automatically creates corresponding records in the following tables:
+- `users` table with basic user information
+- `user_roles` table with the appropriate role ('client' or 'driver')
+- `driver_details` or `client_details` table based on the user's role

 ## Indexes

-The `drivers` table has indexes for:
+The database has several indexes for better performance:
+- `user_roles_user_id`: For faster role lookups
+- `user_roles_role`: For faster filtering by role
-- `is_available`: For faster queries on available drivers
+- `driver_details_is_available`: For faster queries on available drivers
-- `current_latitude` and `current_longitude`: For faster geospatial queries
+- `driver_details_location`: For faster geospatial queries